swiss/paf-link/documentation/2_introduction.md

   </figcaption>
 </figure>

-If one tries to solve one clear defined problem with a state-based approach, it is often possible to do so.
+If a well defined problem is tackled with a state-based approach, it is often possible to do so.
 However, it is difficult to reuse such state-based business objects outside the specific context they were created for.
 The event-based approach, on the other hand, allows for the reuse of activities across different public affairs, making it more versatile and adaptable to various contexts.

 ## Layered Design

-As it is good practice, the paf.link schema strives for reuse of existing vocabulary.
-Using PROV-O as a **base layer** gives paf.link a robust and widespread foundation.
-As PROV-O by design is very generic, the Public Affairs Schema (paf.link) provides on a **second layer** a framework of **design principles** to model public affairs based on the core elements of PROV-O. Additional sub-classes are defined in this layer within the context of public affairs.
-The second layer is generic and strives for interoperability of public administrations between countries and and different levels of adminstrations.
+The paf.link schema strives to reuse already existing vocabulary.
+Using PROV-O as a **base layer** gives paf.link a robust and well known foundation.
+As PROV-O by design is very generic, the Public Affairs Schema (paf.link) is designed as a **second layer** that allows to use PROV-O ideas for public affairs by presenting **design principles** to model public affairs based on the core elements of PROV-O. The second layer still is quite generic and strives for interoperability of public administrations between countries and and different levels of administrations.

-The **third layer** provides naming and sub-classes for the concrete instances of public affairs at a specific level of the public adminstration.
-It is created to allow the modeling specific public affairs for certain realms of public administration.
-On the third layer, all elements have to be declared whether they are mandatory (and in which cardinality) or if they are optional.
+The **third layer** provides elements for concrete public affairs at a specific level of the public administration.

-The three layers elements are connected by sub-classing the next higher layer.

 <figure id="figure">
   <img src="img/layers.svg" alt="Layered Design" />